 Notoriously, it runs to more than 600,000 words and is longer than the Bible.
 None of this will deter Alan Moore’s legions of fans, though I suspect that many of them may indulge in what Sir Walter Scott once referred to as the “laudable practice of skipping”.
 The plot is simple enough.
 We open with Alma Warren, an artist and eccentric, whose brother Michael once nearly choked on a cough sweet and miraculously came back to life.
 Many years later a bonk on the noggin has allowed him to access the memories of what happened when he was between life and death.
 There is much here that is magnificent, but the problem lies in the language.

+Terry Pratchett Biography.
+Terry Pratchett was born in 1948 in Beaconsfield, Buckinghamshire.
 He had his first story published when he was just thirteen, and after leaving school at seventeen to become a journalist he continued writing, publishing his first novel, The Carpet People, in 1971 and going on to produce the phenomenally successful Discworld series as well as numerous other books, winning many awards and becoming the UK’s bestselling author.
 He died in March 2015 after a long struggle with Alzheimer’s disease.
 The Sandman (Vertigo) - Wikipedia.
 Comic series by Neil Gaiman The Sandman was advertised as "a horror-edged fantasy set in the DC Universe" in most of DC's comics dated Holiday 1988.